Action Items: Definition, Benefits, How to Make Them

 There are no strict rules for writing an action item.
 However, there are two main guidelines for writing action items.
-When you are making an action item list the first thing you will need to do is gather all the tasks required for your project.
+When making an action item list, you will first need to gather all the tasks required for your project.

 Start your action item with a verb.

 An action is something you need to do.
-Therefore it is best to use a verb in order to convey the message in a clear way.
-Start with, create, identify, contact, negotiate, do, find, organize etc.
+Therefore it is best to use a verb to convey the message in a clear way.
+Start with: create, identify, communicate, negotiate, do, find, organize etc.

 - Read the … before the next meeting.

 - Analyse … of the project.

 - Create a list of … that will be discussed next week.